 “You’re his best friend.
 Something is bothering him.”

 “I know full well what is bothering him and I can assure you that nothing I would do could possibly fix any of it.”

-Astoria knew not to ask what it was.
-She wouldn’t get a truthful answer anyway.
-Smart girl.
+Astoria knew not to ask what it was, smart girl.
 It was one of things Blaise loved about her.
 She knew there were limits to information, especially when it came to Draco Malfoy.

 “Well you must try something.
 I’m worried sick about him.”

 “Are you now?”
 Blaise clenched his jaw at her little confession, not that he couldn’t see the way her eyes would follow his friend whenever he passed them.

 Apparently Astoria didn’t loathe Draco as much as he had hoped.
 And that thought ripped through his insides.
 Would she ever let go of her adolescent crush on Draco and realize what she had with Blaise?

 It surprised him how quickly his jealousy became overshadowed by utter sadness as he thought of the only way that he might be able to pull Draco out of the darkness and prevent him from going mad.

 Draco couldn’t have the Mudblood girl he wanted, but he could have Astoria.
 She cared for him and Blaise figured that fact alone would have Draco falling for her rather quickly.